201026-reston-java-msa/demos/week7/README.md

 # Service Oriented Architecture - *SOA*
 - SOA involves designing your application as a collection of services
   - **What's a Service?** Services are programs that run independently and achieve some business logic and communicate over a network.

+- Service-oriented architecture (SOA) is an enterprise-wide approach to software development that takes advantage of reusable software components, or services.
+Each service is comprised of the code and data integrations required to execute a specific business function—for example, checking a customer’s credit, signing in to a website, or processing a mortgage application.

 - See Martin Fowler's Essay on SOA ["Service Oriented Ambiguty"](https://martinfowler.com/bliki/ServiceOrientedAmbiguity.html)
 - See OpenGroup's [introduction to Service Oriented Architecture](https://www.opengroup.org/soa/source-book/soa/p1.html)